Perhaps one

 Treatments

-and associated costs are relative to what each horse needs to remain
+and associated costs are relative to what each horse needs to

 healthy.
 Understanding as much as

-possible about the purpose of the care given, the cost, and communication about
+possible about the purpose of the care given, the cost, and

-the do’s and don’ts of veterinary procedures is very important to knowing about
+the do’s and don’ts of veterinary procedures is very

 your Runner’s health.
-Perhaps the most
+Perhaps the

-controversial area of veterinary care is the use of medications—we’ll discuss
+controversial area of veterinary care is the use of

 this topic after we cover the vet basics.